rsms/gotalk/README.md

 - **Practical** — Gotalk includes a JavaScript implementation for Web Sockets alongside the full-featured Go implementation, making it easy to build real-time web applications.
 The Gotalk source code also includes a number of easily-readable examples.

+## Using

+Gotalk is currently implemented in Go and JavaScript.
+Build the go package like any other go package.
+See js/README.md for details on the JavaScript library.

+There are a few examples in the `examples` directory demonstrating Gotalk.

 ## By example

 Here's an example written in [Go](http://golang.org/) which demonstrates a "greet" operation: